deanwampler/spark-scala-tutorial/tutorial/README.md

 ```
 if (!quiet)  println(s"Writing output to: $out")

-// Split on non-alphanumeric sequences of character as before.
+// Split on non-alphabetic sequences of character as before.
 // Rather than map to "(word, 1)" tuples, we treat the words by values
 // and count the unique occurrences.
 input